AhmedYasser20/AhmedYasser20/README.md

 - 🌱 I’m currently learning AI, Algorithms

-- 💬 Ask me about C++, problem-solving, Embedded C, OS
+- 💬 Ask me about C++, Flutter and Backend

 - ⚡ Fun fact Most problem-solving problems are not real